ahmedhagras96/Pedistrian-crossing-prediction/README.md

 ## Features

 - **Point Cloud Processing**: Reads and analyzes Loki dataset files.
-- **3D Pedestrian Localization**: Computes distances between pedestrians and the ego-car.
 - **Feature Extraction**: Captures dynamic human and environmental attributes from 2D and 3D data.
 - **Crossing Prediction**: Leverages a neural network with an attention mechanism for final predictions.